 The Savannah Book Festival wouldn’t be possible without the hard work and dedication of our many wonderful volunteers!
 Please visit our Volunteer page to learn more about the many ways you can become a part of the SBF family.
 We welcome your interest and look forward to meeting you!

 If you’d like to help us make the Savannah Book Festival a perennial fixture in Savannah’s cultural life, we would love to have your support.
-Our LITERATI – friends who give at $200 and $450 levels – receive wonderful benefits such as advance ticket purchases, priority seating at ticketed events, and a 10% discount on Festival book sales.
+Our LITERATI members – who give at $200 and $450 levels – receive wonderful benefits such as advance ticket purchases, priority seating at ticketed events, and a 10% discount on Festival book sales.
 Please visit our LITERATI page to learn more.

 How can I keep up with Festival news?

-We regularly brag about the fantastic authors who are a part of SBF on our Facebook page and through Twitter and Instagram.
+We regularly brag about the fantastic authors who are a part of SBF on our Facebook page, Twitter and Instagram.
 We also keep you posted on upcoming events, ticket sale dates and schedule changes.
-We begin announcing the headline address and Festival Saturday authors in October.
+We begin announcing the headline address and Festival Saturday authors during in Fall.
 Be sure to follow us so that you’ll be in the know.

 One of the best ways to be part of the SBF community is through our monthly electronic newsletter.
 Please see the bottom of the page to sign up today!